RobBednark/quiz-me/TESTING.md

 - add a new question/answer
 - run quiz and select a different tag to quiz on
 - click the `Edit Question` link and edit a question
+    - edit the text
+    - add a tag
+    - remove a tag
 - click the `Edit Answer` link and edit a question

 - make dumpdb (ensure no errors)